We disable autosave for technical reasons.

 Ae.display()

-Epsilon transition is represented by the string "\e"
+Epsilon transition is represented by the string "\e".

-must be escaped by a preceding '\'
+(NB: the '\' must be escaped by a preceding '\')

 Adding an epsilon-transition using the general function.